element-of-surprise/coercion/README.md

   - Only 1 `Block` can be executed at a time.
   - If a `Block` fails, the `Plan` fails.
 - Sequence - A sequence of `Job` objects.
-  - Has a set of `Job` objects.
+  - Has a set of `Action` objects.
   - Represents a set of work to be done, usually related.
-  - Each `Job` is executed in order.
+  - Each `Action` is executed in order.
-  - If a `Job` fails, the `Sequence` fails.
-  - Only one `Job` can be executed at a time.
-- Job - A single `Action` object.
-  - Represents a single unit of work.
-  - If a `Job` fails, the `Sequence` fails.
+  - If an `Action` fails, the `Sequence` fails.
-  - Only one `Job` can be executed at a time.
+  - Only one `Action` can be executed at a time.
-  - Sets the number of retries for the `Action`.
-  - Sets the timeout for an `Action`.
 - Action - A single `Plugin` object.
-  - If an `Action` fails, the `Job` fails.
+  - If an `Action` fails, the object it belongs to fails.
   - Holds the name of the `Plugin` to execute.
   - Holds the request object for the `Plugin`.
   - Holds the response object for the `Plugin`.

-All objects have a field called `Internal` that holds the internal state of the object.
+All objects have a field called `State` that holds the internal state of the object.
 This is used by the system to track the state of the object.
 It cannot be set by the user.

 ### Builder Package